 Immediately after the 2017 elections, President Macron decided, as a symbol, to introduce a bill dealing with the "moralization of public affairs."
-The new law contains many additional restrictions, such as a prohibition on parliamentarians employing members of their family, and the suppression of "loose money" that members of parliament had previously been able to distribute and use without constraint or control.
-The new legislation constitutes a major contribution with regard to reducing conflicts of interest, and may help to clean the Augean stables.
+The new law contains many additional restrictions, such as a prohibition on parliamentarians employing members of their family, and the elimination of the so-called loose money that members of parliament had previously been able to distribute and use without constraint or control.
+The new legislation constitutes a major contribution with regard to reducing conflicts of interest, and may help to eradicate corrupt practices.
 As a consequence of the new rules, as well as the activism of the press on these issues, the appointment of ministers is kept secret for a few days before being officially announced.
-This allows an independent authority time to check and clear the legal, fiscal and financial backgrounds of potential nominees.
+This allows the independent authority time to check and clear the legal, fiscal and financial backgrounds of potential nominees.

 This persistent strengthening of the rules has been justified by recurrent corruption scandals relating to the funding of political campaigns by African states, the irregularities in the accounts of Sarkozy's 2012 electoral campaign, and the misuse of funds provided by the European Parliament discovered in 2017, to cite a few examples.
-On 1 October 2019, the country's highest court (Cour de Cassation) confirmed that former President Sarkozy should be prosecuted before a penal Court (Tribunal correctionnel).
+On 1 October 2019, the country's highest court (Cour de Cassation) confirmed that former President Sarkozy should be prosecuted before a penal court (Tribunal correctionnel).
+The first-instance court handed down a guilty verdict in 2021, but Sarkozy has appealed this judgment.

-Governance
+Good Governance